-- You must have paid off some or all of your traditional mortgage.
+- You must have paid off most, or all, of your traditional mortgage.

-If you want to get a reverse mortgage and you still owe money on a traditional mortgage, you must use part of the money from the reverse mortgage to pay off the traditional mortgage.
-There are limits on how much money you can get from a reverse mortgage, so if you have a high traditional mortgage balance, you might not qualify for a reverse mortgage.
+If you still owe money on a traditional mortgage, you must use part of the money from your reverse mortgage to pay off the traditional mortgage.
+There are limits to how much money you can borrow.
+So, if you still owe a lot of money on your traditional mortgage, you might not qualify for a reverse mortgage.

 Most reverse mortgages today are insured by the Federal Housing Administration (FHA) through its Home Equity Conversion Mortgage (HECM) program.
-This program requires that you meet with a reverse mortgage counselor approved by the U.S. Department of Housing and Urban Development (HUD) to discuss how a reverse mortgage works and how much it will cost you.
+This program requires that you meet with a reverse mortgage counselor to discuss how a reverse mortgage works and how much it will cost you.
+The counselor must be approved by the Department of Housing and Urban Development (HUD).
 FHA also requires that your home be in good shape.
 If your home is poorly maintained, you may need to repair it before you can get a HECM reverse mortgage.